Tropical Fukaya Algebras: Perturbed maps

 \item {\rm (Boundary tree equation)} On the boundary tree part $T \subset C$ the map $u$ is a collection of gradient trajectories:

 where $s$ is a coordinate on the segment so that the segment has the given length.
-Thus for each treed edge $e \in \Edge_{\white,-}(\Gamma)$ the length of the trajectory $u |_{T_e}$ is equal to $\ell(e)$. \end{enumerate} \end{definition}
+Thus, for each treed edge $e \in \Edge_{\white,-}(\Gamma)$ the length of the trajectory $u |_{T_e}$ is equal to $\ell(e)$. \item {\rm(Adapted to stabilizing divisor)} Each interior marking $z_e, e \in \Edge_{\black,\to}(\Gamma)$ maps to $D$ under $u$ and each connected component $C'$ of $u^{-1}(D) \subset C$ contains an interior marking. \end{enumerate} We say that the map $u$ is \em{$\Pe_\Gamma$-holomorphic}.
+A perturbed holomorphic disk $u$ with an unstable domain type $\Gamma$ is defined similarly except that $u_v, u_e$ are $\cP_{\st{\Gamma}}$-holomorphic, where $\st{\Gamma}$ is the stabilization of $\Gamma$.
+On surface and treed components that get collapsed in the stabilization, the map $u$ is pseudoholomorphic with respect to the background data $(J_0,F_0)$. \end{definition}

+\begin{remark} Our domains below are stable on the surface parts because of the additional markings arising from intersections with the stabilizing divisor.
+So the content of the last sentence is that on broken Morse trajectories, for segments that are infinite in both directions the gradient flow equation is unperturbed. \end{remark}